Data Broadcasting Integrated With Television Broadcasting Business License in Dubai: Cost and Requirements

 Personal Income Tax: 0%

 Activity Code 6020.03 authorises data broadcasting services that are integrated with television broadcasting operations.
-Classified under the ICT category, the licence covers the transmission of data signals alongside television content via cable, satellite, or terrestrial networks.
-This dual-function authorisation allows businesses to operate both streams under a single, clearly defined regulatory framework rather than managing separate licences for each service type.
+Classified under the ICT category, the license covers the transmission of data signals alongside television content via cable, satellite, or terrestrial networks.
+This dual-function authorisation allows businesses to operate both streams under a single, clearly defined regulatory framework rather than managing separate licenses for each service type.

 UAE and Dubai Market Context